tepene/ublue-bayou/README.md

 2. Rebase to `ublue-bayou`

-   The `latest` tag will automatically point to the latest build
+   The `latest` tag will automatically point to the latest build.
+That build will always use the Fedora version specified in [recipe.yml](./recipe.yml)

    ```sh
    rpm-ostree rebase ostree-unverified-registry:ghcr.io/tepene/ublue-bayou:latest